GKallisti/GKallisti/README.md

 ### Hi there!❤️‍🔥

-My name is Gisella, I am a fullstack developer specializing in Java and JavaScript, with a strong focus on Oracle systems such as OTM and ODA.
+My name is Gisella, I am a fullstack developer specializing in JavaScript, with a strong focus on Oracle systems such as OTM and ODA.
 I consider myself an analytical, design-oriented, and creative individual with a passion for finding innovative solutions to complex challenges.

 😄 My pronouns are She/her, and I'm a proud member of the LGBTQ+ Community 🏳️‍🌈